The GCWS Motherboard Writing Prize

 The pioneering founders in whose name this prize is awarded are:

 - Laura Frader (Northeastern University)

 - Alice Jardine (Harvard University)

 - Christiane Romero (Tufts University)

 1.)
 Complete and submit the Motherboard Writing Prize Submission form.

 This form will allow you to upload your paper.
 Please have it ready to upload before filling out this submission form.

 We only accept PDFs.

-Likewise, please name your file according to this format: "AUTHORS-NAME_PAPER-TITLE.pdf".
+Likewise, please name your file according to this format: "LAST-NAME_PAPER-TITLE.pdf".

 2.)
 Have a member of your institution's faculty fill out a FACULTY SUPPORT SUBMISSION FORM.